Food

 Sucrose Sugar Treacle Turbinado Zuckerhut

 iv.
+Dairy

-Dairy Derivatives
+Derivatives

-If you are avoiding dairy,
+If you are avoiding dairy, the

-Cream Cheese
+Cream Cheese Butter

-Butter Yogurt Koumiss Kefir Ghee Paneer Lactose
+Yogurt Koumiss Kefir Ghee Paneer Lactose Casein

-Casein Whey Rennet Rennin
+Whey Rennet Rennin

 v.
+Natural

-Natural & Artificial
+& Artificial

-There seems to be a lot of
+There seems to be a lot of fuss

-difference between natural and artificial flavors?
+between natural and artificial flavors?

-Natural and artificial
+Natural and artificial flavors are

 In order to be considered